edenhill/mklove/README.md

 Modules
 -------

-Non-builtin modules are stored in a separate repository at https://github.com/edenhill/mklove-modules and are downloaded automatically when required.
+Missing modules are downloaded automatically when required.

-See `mklove/modules` for the builtin modules.
+See `mklove/modules` for the available modules.

 Instructions
 ------------

+Run the `setup.sh` script from the mklove checkout directory (not from your project's mklove directory).
+Specify your project's top level directory as the only argument to setup.sh:

 ````
+# Go to mklove checkout directory
+cd mklove

-# Copy the mklove directory to your projects top directory:
+# Run setup, specify the path to your project
+./setup.sh ~/src/myproject

+# Answer the questions and let mklove set up itself.

+# Go to your project directory
-cd myproject
+cd ~/src/myproject
-cp -r ...../mklove .

-# Move configure base script
-mv mklove/configure .

-# Add your own options and checks by creating a configure.<projname> file:
+# Add your own options and checks by creating a configure.<projname> file.
 emacs configure.myproject

+# Update modules.
+# This copies the required modules to your project's mklove/modules directory
+# so that your project can be packaged and shipped with all required
+# mklove files.
+# Note: --update-modules will overwrite modules in <proj>/mklove.
+./configure --update-modules

-# Run
+# Configure your project
 ./configure

+# Build it
+make (or whatever)

 ````